joanna-401-advanced-javascript/lab-32-todo-refactor/README.md

 #### Tests
 * Unit tests: `npm run test`
 * Lint tests: `npm run lint`
-* How do you run tests?
-* What assertions were made?
-* What assertions need to be / should be made?

 #### UML
 Link to an image of the UML for your application and response to events